liangliannie/deep-learning/_sources/usage/installation.rst.txt

    If a python environment with pytorch is hard to obtain locally, Docker is always a good choice to make your network run in cloud.
 Note: a most recent pytorch with NVIDIA can be pulled from `<https://docs.nvidia.com/deeplearning/dgx/pytorch-release-notes/running.html>`_.

 Docker is simple to use too!
+The followings are a summary of Docker codes for reference.

 .. code-block:: console